karthi-s-13/EXNO2DS/README.md

 # RESULT
-Hence, performing Exploratory Data Analysis on the given data set is successful
+Hence, performing Exploratory Data Analysis on the given data set is successful.